Diogo-Esteves/vue-press-portifolio/README.md

 1. Clone this repository.
 2. Navigate to the cloned repository `cd vue-press-portifolio`
-3. Run `yarn && yarn dev # Or npm install && npm run dev `
+3. Run `yarn && yarn docs:dev # Or npm install && npm run dev  # Or docker-compose up --build `
 4. Create a new feature.
 5. Submit a Pull Request.